Emma Mattress Review – Hybrid Version

 Tests and Analysis:

 Edge support is not great generally on foam mattresses.
 Even worse is having pocket springs right at the edge.
-Emma, as does Simba and Otty, box the springs for reinforcement at the edge.
-However softer mattresses are always at a disadvantage when it comes to edge support and Emma has the same edge support as the likes of Simba and Leesa placing it behind the firmer mattresses such as Bruno, Eve and Casper.
+Emma, as does Simba and Otty, boxes the springs for reinforcement at the edge.
+However softer mattresses are always at a disadvantage when it comes to edge support and Emma has the same edge support as the likes of Simba Original placing it behind the firmer mattresses such as Otty and Ergoflex.
 However the differences are not that great and they all dip significantly the closer to the edge you get when sitting on it.
 Sleeping and rolling to the edge is not really a problem as your weight is spread out over the whole mattress.

 The biggest factor in how hot or cool a mattress will sleep is the top layer and cover.
-The cover here should be no problem as its a stretchy breathable cover as used on many mattresses.
+The cover here should be no problem as its a thin stretchy breathable cover similar to that used on many mattresses.
 The top layer is the Airgocell polyfoam which Emma say has larger than normal pores in the open cells meaning more air and better cooling.
-There is no real way for me to test this out and as a polyfoam I would have to rate it inline with say Casper which also has a polyfoam top layer.
-Leesa is also a polyfoam top layer but has holes throughout so the benefit is more obvious and undeniable here for cool sleeping.
 You also have the benefit of the mini pocket springs just below the top layer which will help with added air flow for better cooling.
+Polyurethane top layers will always be better than a memory foam top layer but behind a natural latex or wool top layer for cooling.

 Spot Relief (point elasticity):